Nele82/OL-Basement/README.md

 ## Contact

-We value your input and are dedicated to enhancing 'OL Basement' to meet your needs.
-If you encounter any issues or have suggestions for improvements, please don’t hesitate to reach out:
+Your feedback is highly valued and consistently taken into account to enhance the functionality and user experience of the 'OL Basement'.
+If you come across any issues or have suggestions for improvement, please feel free to get in touch:

 LinkedIn: https://www.linkedin.com/in/nebojsa-pavlovic-5b2733164/